-(Supplement) Differences Between Collaboration and Subsidization private firm, or other third-party to perform research that would initially have been conducted by the Japanese government, etc. (in this case JST) but has been contracted to this third-party due to the belief that it will lead to more beneficial results.
+(Supplement) Differences Between Collaboration and Subsidization

+This project is a collaboration between JST and the institutions it has entered into Collaborative Research Agreements with.
+A collaboration involves entering into an agreement with a university, private firm, or other third-party to perform research that would initially have been conducted by the Japanese government, etc. (in this case JST) but has been contracted to this third-party due to the belief that it will lead to more beneficial results.
 In this situation, the institution consigned to do the project has an obligation to appropriately perform all consigned duties in line with the Collaborative Research Agreement and administrative manuals, and the consignee will confirm this.